friedelschoen/fiss/readme.md

 If `log` is a directory, it should contain a service, the output or the service (if running as a foreground-service) will be redirected to the `run` of your log-service.

-The log-service is a dependency of your service, if the service or the log-service unexpectedly terminates, no data will be lost as data is buffered.
+The log-service is a dependency of your service.
+If the service or the log-service unexpectedly terminates, no data will be lost as data is buffered.

 ### `log` file

-Output of the service is redirected to this file if existing, this can be used for simple services with no time-specific output as nothing but the output is redirected.
+Output of the service is redirected to this file if existing.
+This can be used for simple services with no time-specific output as nothing but the output is redirected.

 If formatting or time-prefixed are wished, consider using a log-service.